anton-k/talks/csound-journal/Csound-expression-paper.md

 ~~~

 It's better to hear the output and not just look at the code.
 So let's setup everything we need.
-Tochange the defaults we can use the function `dacBy`:
+To change the defaults we can use the function `dacBy`:

 ~~~haskell
 > let run x = dacBy (setRates 48000 128) x